pallets-eco/flask-sqlalchemy-lite/docs/testing.md

 but that becomes a lot harder to reconfigure for testing.
 A factory paired with a test fixture ensures that each test is isolated to a separate app instance.

-Here's a general pattern for the Flask app factory:
+Here's a general pattern for the Flask app factory.
+When running the server, it will be called without arguments.
+The test fixture will call it and pass `test_config` to set a different engine URL and any other overrides.

 ```python
 from flask import Flask